Table of Contents

 7. Medeco 11TR50319 Maxum Residential Single Cylinder Deadbolt

-Keyless locks are great.
-They’re modern, convenient, and fit many homeowners’ ideas of how the best bump-proof locks should be.
+They’re modern, convenient, and fit many homeowners’ ideas of how the best locks should be.

 However, some prefer brawn over brains, and if you’re such a person, the Medeco 11TR50319 Maxum Residential Single Cylinder Deadbolt may be for you.

-Considered by a number of locksmiths and traditionalists as one of the best locks for a home your hard-earned money can buy, this lock has a Grade 1 ANSI rating to provide you with some serious protection.
+Considered by many locksmiths and traditionalists as one of the best for a home your hard-earned money can buy, this lock has a Grade 1 ANSI rating to provide you with some serious protection.

 It can’t be picked.
 It can’t be drilled.
 It can’t be penetrated.
-Combine it with a high-security steel door jam and door and you’ll have yourself one serious burglar-proof entry.
+Combine it with a high-quality steel jam and you’ll have yourself one serious burglar-proof entry.

 With a name like Maxum, it has to be good.
-If you’re on the hunt for solid, old-fashioned security at its finest, the Medeco 11TR50319 Maxum Residential Single Cylinder Deadbolt is exactly what you’re after.
-With a strong steel deadbolt and bump and pick proof triple-cylinder design, it will keep out any and all unwanted guests.
+If you’re on the hunt for solid, the Medeco 11TR50319 Maxum Residential Single Cylinder Deadbolt is exactly what you’re after.
+With a strong steel deadbolt and triple-cylinder design, it will keep out any unwanted guests.

 Pros